 INTERVIEW BY MARKO SYRJÄLÄ

 L.A.
 Guns are an American hard rock band from Los Angeles, California, originally formed in 1983 by Tracii Guns and Rob Gardner.
 After several changes, the band’s “classic lineup” of Guns, vocalist Phil Lewis, bassist Kelly Nickels, guitarist Mick Cripps, and Steve Riley got together in 1987.
 They achieved moderate chart success in the late 1980s and early 1990s.
 However, the group went through numerous lineup changes (with Riley being the most consistent member).
 The band name is owned in half (50/50) by Riley and Guns, and between 2006-2012 there were two versions of LA Guns under the same name.
 The other was run by Riley and Lewis, whereas Guns led his versions of the band.
-In early 2017 Lewis announced that he’s leaving Riley’s version to join forces again with Guns.
+In early 2017 Lewis announced that he was leaving Riley’s version to join forces again with Guns.
 Their version of the band has released two studio albums after that.
 But nothing ain’t over until it’s over.
 In December of 2018, Riley announced that his new incarnation of L.A.
 Guns would resurface, and the band lineup also includes another “classic era” member, Kelly Nickels.
 The lineup is completed with onetime L.A.
 Guns member Scotty Griffin and vocalist/guitarist Kurt Frohlich.
 The band released its first single, “Crawl,” in April of 2020, and the full album RENEGADES saw the light of day last November.
 Because the world now has once again two active versions of L.A.
 Guns, it was time to pick up the phone, ask Riley what’s going on and how things have developed since his band announcement.

 BACK IN THE SADDLE